Interpause/nicepipe/README.md

 I already tried to resolve most of them.
 There is one caused by `poethepoet` (<https://github.com/nat-n/poethepoet/issues/42>) that can be bypassed by running `python app.py` directly.
 See <https://stackoverflow.com/questions/70399670/how-to-shutdown-gracefully-on-keyboard-interrupt-when-an-asyncio-task-is-perform> about the rest.

 I have ensured at least that the Worker can start and stop without error messages.
 KeyboardInterrupt is a bit more iffy.

+~If only Python's API allowed me to easily treat async and sync variants of functions and iterators as the same, right now a lot of utils are awkward to write as separate variants are needed for both. is there a function to auto-convert sync stuff to async (maybe use to_thread) while ignoring async stuff?~

+~Python really needs a way to be ultra flexible about kwargs~